Code-Institute-Submissions/Estelindis-legendarium_JanResub/README.md

 To test this functionality, an unregistered user follows these steps:
 - Navigate to Legendarium.
 - Broswe stories by scrolling down (and, if desired, navigating to the next pages of stories).
 - Click or press on the name of a story to read the individual story.
+This provides the user reading functionality.
 - Return to browsing via the navbar, which is always accessible via its fixed position.

 On following these steps, did the expected results occur?
-- Yes, as the following images show.
-Tests passed.
+- Yes, tests passed.

 ### Goal: User Registration
 - (User) Register to comment on stories and add them to one's library.